hyperledger/identus-docs/documentation/docs/atala-prism/getting-help.md

 ## Help Desk

-The best place to submit support requests is on our customer [Help Desk](https://iohk.zendesk.com/hc/en-us/requests/new)
+The best way to get support is by submitting a request through our customer [Help Desk](https://iohk.zendesk.com/hc/en-us/requests/new).
+Additional assistance is available on our [Discord](https://discord.gg/atala) server.